-Sprinkle the almond flour all over top.
+Sprinkle the almond flour all over the top.
 Bake until thickened and bubbly, about 20 minutes.
 If you'd like extra browning, place under the broiler for 1 minute.

 - To make this casserole with frozen green beans, omit the blanching.
 Once thawed and drained, add the green beans directly to the finished sauce.

 - This recipe can be easily doubled.
 Spread into a 9-x 13-inch baking dish and adjust the timing based on the thickness of the sauce after 15 minutes.

 - To save time, blanch the green beans while sauteing the onions.

 This recipe keeps the classic flavor combinations of a traditional green bean casserole, but you can enhance it with any of the following variations:

 - Add 1/2 teaspoon fresh or dried sage, rosemary, dill, or parsley when you add the chicken broth.

 - Top with 3 tablespoons cooked, crumbled bacon instead of almond flour.
 To do this, cook bacon separately, then swap the butter for bacon fat when cooking the vegetables.
 Sprinkle crispy bacon on top before baking.

 - Top with 2 tablespoons crumbled pork rinds by adding them in lieu of almond flour.
 Add to the top of the casserole once it is baked for 15 minutes, so they retain their crunch.

 - For a sharper flavor, add 1 teaspoon Dijon mustard to the sauce when adding chicken broth.